-Heating and hot water

-Repair category 2

-Notes The radiators are of an older style.
+Heating and hot water Repair category 2 Notes Some of the radiators are of an older style.
 A Gas Safe registered contractor can advise further.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the heating and hot water systems have been properly service and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+I am advised by the seller that the boiler was installed circa 2023 and this should be confirmed.